Common Cockroach Allergy FAQ

 • Set cockroach bait and traps.
 Avoid using cockroach sprays because these can trigger your allergies.

-Hopefully this cockroach allergy FAQ has answered your questions.
+You can contact us anytime, 24 hours a day.
+However, hopefully this cockroach allergy FAQ has answered some of your most common allergy questions.
 If you still have cockroaches after this – then consider calling in an exterminator.
 We deal with cockroach pest control and infestations of all sizes.
-You can contact us anytime, 24 hours a day.